Note: Due to change of ownership, there are some alterations pending to this page and updated photographs will be added soon...

 Stunning at night, too, with a thousand stars twinkling up above.

-The large poolhouse is equipped with a fridge, changing room and shower room and also provides shade.
-There's a ping pong table for a little frivolous fun, plenty of sunloungers, seating and space for all.
+The large poolhouse is equipped with a fridge, changing room and shower room and also provides a shady seating area.
+There's a ping pong table, plenty of sunloungers, seating and space for all.

 Set on its own terrace about 30 metres below the house, it's a magnificent pool complex in an outstanding natural setting.
 Oh happy days ... we suspect that you may spend quite a lot of your time here!